Swedish Cyprus Expedition: Agia Eirini November 1929

 The excavation at Agia Eirini.
 Papa Prokopios and workers.

-During the summer of 1929, the Swedish Cyprus Expedition was visited by the priest Papa Propkopios.
+During the summer of 1929, the Swedish Cyprus Expedition was visited by the priest Papa Prokopios.
 Prokopios had caught a looter on his field at the village of Agia Eirini.
 He decided to visit the museum in Nicosia and brought the upper part of a terracotta statue from the beginning of the sixth century B.C. with him.
 Thereafter, the Swedish Cyprus Expedition obtained the excavation rights and commenced an excavation on Prokopius field.
 The site turned out to be an undisturbed sanctuary that was used since the Late Bronze Age, (Late Cypriote III), 1200 B.C, and lasted until the end of the Cypro-Archaic period.
 The most important period is dated to 650–500 B.C. since most of the finds discovered were from that time.
 They found 2000 figures half a meter under the sandy soil.
 The figures were lying and standing, grouped in the form of a semicircle, reminiscent of a theatre.
 The figures depicted priests, warriors, and ordinary people.
 Some bring offerings, dance or play musical instruments.
 Chariots with horses and bulls were found as well.
 The statues are of different sizes, the biggest one is life-sized.
 One of them is called the sacrificial priest and he wears a long robe and a turban.
 According to the excavators, he probably held a sacrificial knife in his raised left hand.

 Three terracotta bulls from Agia Eirini.
 Can be seen at Medelhavsmuseet.

 Terracotta minotaur figurine with male genital organs and female breasts.
 Agia Eirini.
 Can be seen at Medelhavsmuseet.